sahilrajput03/lifestyleinfo-wellness-weight-tracking-app/README.md

 - add muscle calculation through weight somehow and show in graph.
 - single mode /multi mode to show people'e track together
 - check if adding a new value can animate single point in the line graph.??
 If so, add the webrtc frature to track live adding of the metrics.

+---
+Desorabe domain: trackhealth.ml
+Make pwa of it.

 ```

 Reference Article: https://blog.logrocket.com/using-chart-js-react